BradleyLamitie/TCGModelTraining/README.md

-# TCGCardScannerApp
+# TCGModelTraining
-The main feature of this app will be scanning pokemon cards and using ML to identify them.
+The main feature of this repo is the downloading of datasets and training of models on those datasets.

+Eventually, this repo's models will be merged in with the TCG Card App I am working on to scan and recognize cards based on cardImage, name, set, and card number.